Sharpness Scoring

 |---|---|

-| Pre-blur radius | Gaussian smoothing applied before edge detection — increase for noisy high-ISO files to suppress false edges |
+| Pre-blur radius | Base Gaussian smoothing before edge detection.
+Scales automatically with ISO and resolution — increase for very noisy files. |

-| Threshold | Minimum edge strength included in the mask — higher values show only the sharpest edges |
+| Threshold | Minimum edge strength included in the mask — higher = only the sharpest edges |

-| Erosion radius | Morphological erosion applied before dilation — removes isolated speckle noise from the mask |
+| Erosion radius | Morphological erosion before dilation — removes isolated speckle noise |

-| Dilation radius | Morphological dilation — expands edge regions to fill small gaps and connect nearby edges |
+| Dilation radius | Morphological dilation — expands edge regions to fill small gaps |

 | Laplacian strength | Amplification of the raw edge response — increase to separate sharp and soft frames more aggressively |

-| Feather radius | Gaussian softening applied to the final mask edge — visual only, does not affect the score |
+| Feather radius | Gaussian softening on the final mask edge — visual only, does not affect the score |

-| Show raw Laplacian | Displays the unthresholded Laplacian output — useful for diagnosing tuning or calibration issues |
+| Show raw Laplacian | Displays the unthresholded Laplacian output — useful for diagnosing tuning issues |

 Understanding Low Scores